eh-munna/react-lab/README.md

 This branch includes:

-- **Code Examples**: Demonstrations of how to implement and work with state snapshots in React components.
+- **Code Examples**: Demonstrations on how to properly manage and update objects in React state, with a focus on handling immutability and nested objects.
-- **Exercises**: Hands-on practice aimed at strengthening your understanding of React's state management.
+- **Exercises**: Practical exercises designed to reinforce your understanding of updating and working with state objects in React, while ensuring best practices for immutability.

 ---

 ## **How to Use This Branch**

-Follow these steps to explore the **React State as a Snapshot** module:
+Follow these steps to explore the **Updating Objects in a State** module:

 1. **Clone the repository:**